Hypergraph Representation via Axis-Aligned Point-Subspace Cover

-\paragraph*{Related Work.} The question of representing (hyper-)graphs geometrically is related to the area of \emph{graph drawing}.
-For example, Evans et al.~\cite{evans-etal:hypergraph-drawing-3d} study drawing hypergraphs in 3D by representing vertices as points and hyperedges as convex polygons while preserving incidence relations.
-Note that in our work we study the ``dual'' where hyperedges are represented as points and vertices are represented as axis-parallel lines or affine subspaces.
-Another related problem in graph drawing has been introduced by Chaplick et al.~\cite{chaplick-etal16:gd-few-lines-planes}.
-They study drawings of graphs on the plane or in higher dimension so that the vertices (and the edges in some variants) of the graph can be covered by a minimum number of lines or hyperplanes.
+\paragraph*{Related work.} The question of representing (hyper-)graphs geometrically is related to the area of \emph{graph drawing}.
+For example, \cite{evans-etal:hypergraph-drawing-3d} study drawing hypergraphs in $\mathbb{R}^3$ by representing vertices as points and hyperedges as convex polygons while preserving incidence relations.
+Note that in our work we study the ``dual'' representation, where hyperedges are represented as points and vertices are represented as axis-parallel lines or affine subspaces.
+Another related problem in graph drawing has been introduced by \cite{chaplick-etal16:gd-few-lines-planes}.
+They study drawings of graphs in finite-dimensional Euclidean spaces where the vertices (and the edges, in some variants) of the graph can be covered by a minimum number of lines or hyperplanes.

-\paragraph{Our Contribution and Outlook.} To the best of our knowledge, we are the first to study the representation of $k$-hypergraphs via axis-aligned point subspace cover instances in this generality.
-Our main insight is that the axis-aligned case of point subspace cover allows for a natural, combinatorial characterization contrasting what is known for the non-aligned (see discussion above).
-The characterization is based on vertex cuts and can be leveraged to obtain a polynomial time recognition algorithm for such hypergraphs assuming the dimension $d$ is a constant and that we are given the partition of the vertices (which is NP-hard to compute for $k \geq 3$~\cite{isy-rsnfauep-CPM05}).
+\paragraph{Our contribution and outlook.} We initiate the study of representing \emph{$k$-hy\-per\-graphs}, i.e., $k$-partite $k$-uniform hypergraphs, via axis-aligned point-subspace cover instances in this generality.
+Our main insight is that the axis-aligned case of point-subspace cover allows for a natural, combinatorial characterization contrasting what is known for the non-aligned case (see discussion above).
+The characterization is based on vertex cuts and can be leveraged to obtain a polynomial time recognition algorithm for such hypergraphs assuming the dimension $d$ is a constant and that we are given the partition of the vertices, which is NP-hard to compute for $k \geq 3$~\citep{isy-rsnfauep-CPM05}.

-We believe that it is an interesting research direction to exploit these combinatorial properties in order to obtain improved results for various optimization problems in hypergraphs such as hypergraph vertex cover or hypergraph matching.
+We believe that it is an interesting future research direction to exploit these combinatorial properties in order to obtain improved results for various optimization problems in hypergraphs such as hypergraph vertex cover or hypergraph matching.
 We also hope that our combinatorial characterization may help make progress on geometric problems.
-We conclude our paper by an outlook containing related open questions and some first small motivating results in this direction.
+We conclude our paper by an outlook containing related open questions and some first motivating results in this direction.